akauppi/GroundLevel-firebase-es/packages/app/README.md

 As you can see in the image, always keep the developer tools open while running Cypress tests.
 It helps.

+>Note: It seems, with Cypress 10 there is no longer a "Run all tests" option in the dashboard.
+That's a shame (so you'll end up `npm test`ing for seeing what fails, and drilling into it here).

-Now edit some test in the IDE (they are under `cypress/anonymous` and `cypress/joe`).
+Now edit some test in the IDE (they are under `cypress/e2e`).

->**Note on folder structure:**
->
->After long retaining to the Cypress convention of `cypress/integration`, the author changed the folder structure to reflect the various user stories a front end might have.
-Thus, within `cypress` folder, tests for a certain user story are in their own folder.
-Naturally, you may set this back to Cypress defaults if you wish.
-Also, `cypress/support` was renamed to `commands` since it's where custom commands come from.

 Cypress will automatically re-run tests while you make changes to the source - or the tests.
 A big display becomes useful, here!